 This panel will be the opportunity to discuss the impact of Brexit on the music scene and the connections between London and other European capitals.
 It will feature a round table of artists, music industry executives and other stakeholders within creative professions.

 Emily Moxon (Brownswood Recordings, UK)

 Amélie Snyers (Village Underground UK/BE)

 Moderator: Wyndham Wallace (The Quietus, Uncut – UK)

 18:00 – 19:00 Panel 2: Is music that extra touch of soul missing to the European narrative?

 At a moment when the waves of anti-EU populism show no signs of ceasing, debates on European values and identity have never been higher on the public agenda.
 Simultaneously, the potential of the music sector in Europe is growing in influence.
 Some of Europe’s most innovative acts stem from the old continent, while languages are no longer a barrier to international success, which is prominently seen in triumphs of Belgian rap, Norwegian Techno, and Portuguese dance music.
 In this light, it is also the right time for the EU to invest in music as materialized by the Music Moves Europe preparatory action that is currently exploring the potential for a funding program for the sector for 2021.
 If the potential of the industry deserves to be maximized, can music be one of the tools that will rebuild the narrative of Europe and its identity?

-Helen Smith (Executive Chair, IMPALA, BE)
+Helen Smith (Executive Chair, IMPALA, GB)